BotechStudio/fudge-docs/docs/project-structure.md

 ### Server overview

-The **back-end** built using node & express js best practices and with the most advanced node packages.
+The **back-end** was built using node & express js best practices.
+The most advanced node packages were applied.

 main parts: